SebSemos/villager_steve_model/README.md

 More custom items for the hermitcaft pack.
 I think about all the one the get by renaming stuff.
 This will likely be added after they release season 9 map.
 I might check previous season in between, for like derpcoins and such.

-More attack animations (if that's even possible) for Guard Villagers